swimlane/techpubs-knowledgecenter/docs/turbine_ug/Content/settings/remote-agents.rst

    the window closes and you will have to start from **Deploy Agent** again.

 #.
 Enter the required and/or customizable fields.
-The table below
+The following table
    provides the field names and supplemental information to complete the script install process.